mac799l/drone-swarm-simulation/README.md

 ## Running the Swarm Simulation.

 ### DroneKit
 The multi-uav script uses the ```connections.txt``` to read the IP addresses and ports of each connection (currently configured for four drones).
 No additional changes need to be made to it, unless you have altered the ```--out``` parameters in the SITL terminals below.
 The script has each drone fly away from the starting position in a different direction and then return the GPS coordinate of its home and land, much like the single-uav script.
 However, the script also implements multithreading to make the operation of each drone happen simulataneously.
-Each drone is controlled by its respective '''drone_control''' function.
+Each drone is controlled by its respective ```drone_control``` function.

 Now we can launch Gazebo with the new environment (recall that we didn't change the name):